Robin Edmundson signature

 • 2017 October 8 - December 3.
 'White Roofs, December': Accepted, Watercolor Society of Indiana, Juried Member Exhibit, Indianapolis Museum of Art.
 Indianapolis, Indiana.
 Juror: Barbara Nechis

 • 2017 August 4 - September 29.
-Solo show.
+Solo exhibit.
 Robin Edmundson: This is my Indiana.
 The Vault at Gallery Mortgage.
 Bloomington, Indiana.

 • 2017-18 'Winter White': Accepted, Hoosier Women Artists: Works selected for the statehouse.
 Indiana Statehouse.
 Indianapolis, Indiana.